common photography mistakes by beginners

 As a fashion and Advertising Photographer, I come across several assistants and my own students who are learning photography from me through my online and Practical Photography courses in Delhi.
 Some of the common mistakes these beginners make as a photographer are listed below.
 These are very simple yet very significant aspects of Photography which most of the amateurs ignore or overlook.

-While I am not advocating that you should with the wrong white balance but if you are not too sure about it, it's better to keep it at AUTO or DAYLIGHT.
+While I am not advocating that you should shoot with the wrong white balance but if you are not too sure about it, it's better to keep it at AUTO or DAYLIGHT.

-If you have shot in RAW, you can certainly fine adjust the while balance on your computer at a later stage as well.
+If you have shot in RAW, you can certainly fine tune the while balance on your computer at a later stage as well.
 "Daylight" is closest to shooting on Film and AUTO works quite fine in most of the situations.

 This image has a warm cast all because it has been shot during the Golden hours of the evening.
 It is desirable to keep this warmth instead of opting for a technically perfect while balance.